sangle7/pages-api-solutions/QuickStarts/NodeJS/README.md

 6. Under **API permissions**, choose **Add a permission > Microsoft Graph**.

 7. Under **Application Permissions**, add the permissions/scopes required for the sample.
-This sample requires **Sites.ReadWrite.All**
+This sample requires **Sites.ReadWrite.All**.
+Grant admin consent to the application.

 As the final step in configuring the script, modify the config.ts file in the root folder of your cloned repo.
 ```typescript